Psage23/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the Document Object Model, it is a tree-like structure where programmers can use JavaScript to build elements onto a page, not using HTML or CSS.

 2. What is an event?

+Event is user interaction on a webpage like click,scroll and moving the mouse.

 3. What is an event listener?

+Specific elements that listen for specific events to know when to fire a callback when the specific event occurs is event listener.

 4. Why would we convert a NodeList into an Array?

+To apply methods like .forEach.

 5. What is a component?

+Components are reusable pieces of code used to build elements with the same functions and styling.

 ### Git Set up